sterling-engle/snpcrypt/README.md

 extraction, optional sample selection, and encryption using a 2,504-sample chromosome 21 variant call format (VCF) file from phase 3 of the Human Genome Project.
-I tested masked genomic sequence short read extraction and encryption with an indexed binary alignment map (BAM) file of one of the phase 3 human DNA samples.
-I verified correct parsing of VCF versions 4.1, 4.2, and 4.3 and SAM files using scripts to run snpcrypt against all the "passed" test files in the Samtools hts-specs repository.
+I tested masked genomic sequence short read extraction and encryption with an indexed binary alignment map (BAM) file of one of the phase 1 human DNA samples.
+I verified error-free parsing of SAM and VCF versions 4.1, 4.2, and 4.3 files using scripts to run snpcrypt against all the "passed" test files in the Samtools hts-specs repository.